Mathématique: The Set of All You Don't Know

 “I know he does,” Telford replies.

-The end of Beethoven’s third movement blends straight into another piece, one that Volker doesn’t recognize.
 As he listens, he decides that it has to be Mozart, just by the way it sounds.
 A piano sonata.
 An adagio.
 A beautiful one.
-It’s going to haunt him, not knowing what it is.
+It’ll haunt him, not knowing what it is.

-Where he’s going, he’ll never be able to find out.
 This might be the last piece of classical music he ever hears.

-“What piece is this?”
+“What piece is this?” he asks softly

 “No idea,” Telford says, a little wistfully, like he’s thinking the same thing.

-“Sonata fourteen,” Ascended Rush looks over at him.
-“Second movement.
+“It’s Mozart.”
+Ascended Rush looks over at him.
+“Sonata 14.
+Second movement.
 It was written in October.
 1784.”

-It’s October now.
 How much will October mean to Dale Volker, moving forward?

-By unspoken accord, Dale Volker and David Telford linger, watching Nicholas Rush play the piano, stretching this moment out into an infinite tonal mosaic, the melody evoking a landscape of crystal in Volker’s damaged, cracked open mind.
-In a few hours, they’ll be back here.
-They’ll come with a strike team that Telford commands, but can never control.
+By unspoken accord, Dale Volker and David Telford linger, watching Nicholas Rush play the piano, stretching the moment into an infinite tonal mosaic, the melody evoking a landscape of crystal in Volker’s damaged mind.

 Chance and choice will determine what happens.

-As they stand to go, Rush lights a cigarette.
+As they stand to go, Ascended Rush lights a cigarette.
 “Don’t get sentimental, now.”
 His voice is quiet.
 He’s speaking, Volker’s sure, to his own invisible friend.

 Popular posts from this blog